-This allows you to set what sections appear on the homepage, it does not store any personal information about you, simply retaining your settings.
+This allows you to set which sections appear on the homepage, and does not store any personal information about you, only retaining your settings.

 - Survey Cookie

 To help try and improve our user experience we have a survey provided by a third party company (SOCITM).
-Every year visitors to our website will be offered the chance to talk to us about our website, something which a visitor can decline.
+Every year, visitors to our website will be offered the chance to talk to us about our website, something which a visitor can accept or decline.
 To stop visitors being asked every time they come to the website a cookie is written telling us not to ask you (or that computer) again for a year.
-No personal information about you is retained, in fact the cookie remembers that the computer has been asked about the survey, not the individual.
+No personal information about you is retained, as the cookie remembers that the computer has been asked about the survey, not the individual.

 - Analytics Cookie

-Again to help try and improve the website we keep track of visitors to the website and what they do when they come to us, this information is collected by a third party company (Google).
-Again there is no personal information collected and retained by this cookie, merely that someone has visited the website and that they looked at certain pages during that visit.
-Even though this information is anonymus it is incredibly useful to us when we try to improve the website.
+Again to help try and improve the website we keep track of visitors to the website and what they do when they come to us.
+This information is collected by a third party company (Google).
+There is no personal information collected and retained by this cookie, merely that someone has visited the website and that they looked at certain pages during that visit.
+This information is anonymous but is incredibly useful to us when we try to improve the website.